-Established in 1990, the Registered Importer program allows state-certified dealerships to carry out the required modifications to bring an imported vehicle in line with US safety standards.
-This is probably the best way to import a classic car that was not built in the US into the country.
+The Registered Importer program found in 1990.
+It allows state-certified dealerships to carry out the modifications to bring an imported vehicle in line with US safety standards.
+This is the best way to import a non US classic car into the country.

-- Is state-certified as competent to carry out modifications;
+- Has been state-certified as competent to carry out modifications;

 - Is allowed to work on the vehicle brand you are importing;

-- Is allowed to work on vehicles from the country of import.
+- Permitted to work on vehicles from the country of import.

 In addition, your individual car must still be submitted for inspection to the Department of Transportation.
-If your classic car does not pass the inspection, you will still have to pay for the cost of the modifications, as well as that of re-exporting the car out of the US.
+Whether your classic car passes inspection or not, you still end up paying for the modifications.
+You also pay for re-exporting the car out of the US.